TangoMan75/tangoman-gulp/README.md

 ----------------

 **TangoMan Gulp Boilerplate** makes it easier to create synchronous set of tasks.
-For example you don't want your prefix task to start before sass compilation has ended, which would result in your css overwriting the prefixed version.
+For example you don't want your prefix task to start before sass compilation has ended, which would result in the sass compiler to overwrite the prefixed version.

 Fantastic plugin `gulp-sequence` [https://www.npmjs.com/package/gulp-sequence](https://www.npmjs.com/package/gulp-sequence) allows to easily create macro sets of tasks **in a specified sequence**.